Get your will written the right way.

 Without a will in England/Wales, the law decides guardianship and inheritance.
 Don’t leave it to chance.

 Many people assume that writing a will is complicated.
-But with expert guidance from GetWill, we simplify the process.
+But with the GetWill platform and expert legal guidance from Fifty Six Law’s solicitors, we simplify the process.

 Before drafting your will, you should think about:

-Discuss your priorities with our advisor.
+Discuss your priorities with the legal advisor.
 It’s helpful to have to hand the key details such as beneficiary names and addresses.

 We’re here to help you create the will that truly reflects your wishes for when you pass away.
-With the right specialist helping you from GetWill, we’re here to help make this as straightforward as we can.
+With regulated legal specialists from Fifty Six Law and the convenient GetWill technology platform, we make this as straightforward as we can.

-When drafting your will, our will writers can help you to distribute your estate in several ways:
+When drafting your will, the solicitors at Fifty Six Law can help you to distribute your estate in several ways:

 You can also leave a reversionary bequest – where an initial gift passes to another person if the original recipient dies before you.

-Discuss your legacy goals with our advisor to select the ideal gift types for your will.
+Discuss your legacy goals with your legal advisor to select the ideal gift types for your will.

 Absolutely – you can include your funeral wishes in your will.
 Our will writing service includes a section for detailing these preferences, should you want to include these.